choijustina/jekyll-now/_posts/2019-12-03-Building-a-Jekyll-blog.md

 4. Edit `/_posts/2014-3-3-Hello-World.md` and update the date and title of your post.

-   Note: Jekyll follows the following naming convention: `year-month-day-title.md`
+   Note: Jekyll follows the following naming convention: `YEAR-MONTH-DAY-title.md` where `YEAR` is four digits and `MONTH` and `DAY` are both two digits.
+Be sure to update the information between the three dashes - that's the (Front Matter)[https://jekyllrb.com/docs/front-matter/] and where you can set predefined/custom variables such as date or tags.

 DONE!